HOUSE BILL NO. 107

 (b) A mortgage servicer with a portfolio of nongovernment sponsored enterprise loans must maintain liquidity, including operating reserves, of 0.00035 times the unpaid principal balance of the portfolio.

-(4) A mortgage servicer with 25 or fewer loans or a mortgage servicer that is also licensed as an escrow business may apply to the department to waive or adjust one or more of the capital requirements in subsections (2) and (3).
+(4) A mortgage servicer with 25 or fewer loans, a mortgage servicer that is wholly owned and controlled by one or more depository institutions regulated by a state or federal banking agency, or a mortgage servicer that is also licensed as an escrow business may apply to the department to waive or adjust one or more of the capital requirements in subsections (2) and (3).
 In considering such a request, the department will consider whether the mortgage servicer has a positive net worth and adequate operating reserves.

 (5) The continuous maintenance of the minimum liquidity, operating reserves, and tangible net worth required under this section is necessary for continued licensure under this part.
 Failure to meet or maintain these minimum standards may constitute grounds for denial of an application, issuance of a cease and desist order, license suspension, or license revocation.